atomisthq/docs/docs/pack/kubernetes.md

 about how Atomist interacts with Kubernetes.
-Atomist is able to deploy and update applications to Kubernetes as well as report back on the health of those applications, providing feedback in the Atomist dashboard or Slack on deployments running containers across clusters and namespaces in the concise, correlated manner users of Atomist expect.
+Atomist is able to deploy and update applications to Kubernetes as well as report back on the health of those applications, providing feedback in the Atomist web interface or Slack on deployments running containers across clusters and namespaces in the concise, correlated manner users of Atomist expect.